kragen/peg-bootstrap/peg.md

   positive lookahead too.
 Probably better to leave the stack in.
 - Rewrite the Lua handaxeweb to use a PEG parser.
 - maybe: rewrite the Lua handaxeweb to be written in JS with Node?
+  The whole Lua story (“in a later version, this program switched to generating Lua grammars and lost the ability to compile itself”) kind of stinks.
+And writing 39 to 48 lines of code to "port" a 66-line program also seems kind of silly, like it may not justify the abstraction overhead that permits it.
+- maybe: rewrite this document with bootstrap.js first?
+Not sure.
+- maybe: write a Markdown parser?

 Other Interesting PEGs
 ----------------------